conduktor/conduktor-gateway-demos/encryption/Readme.md

 # Conclusion
 We have today reviewed how you can encrypt your data, setup the decryption all whilst ensuring it is encrypted at rest.

 We have shown this visually using Console and shown the inevitable, but low, impact on performance.

-This of course is but one of the many features availble from the Gateway, for further questions on how Gateway can help take your Kafka experience to the next level [contact us](https://www.conduktor.io/contact/).
+This of course is but one of the many features available from the Gateway, for further questions on how Gateway can help take your Kafka experience to the next level [contact us](https://www.conduktor.io/contact/).